 The purpose of field education is to provide you with the opportunity to practice and integrate advanced-level social work values, knowledge and skills, including the development of a professional “self” and professional identity as a social worker.

 You will be asked to rank interest in available placements.
-You are assigned to a placement for an interview based on the requirements of your MSW program and of the agency.
-Your interests in particular types of work or agencies are also taken into consideration when matching you with an agency for an interview; however, this is not guaranteed because placements are competitive.
+You are assigned to a placement interview based on the requirements of your MSW program and of the agency.
+Your interests in particular placements are also taken into consideration.
+Placements are not guaranteed.
 The Field Education office also considers new placement opportunities that you propose within the appropriate time frame.

 The timelines for field education courses are structured and sequenced to reflect course requirements and program progression.
 The following timelines also ensure that you attend the required seminars and workshops that are part of the field education course, and that you complete your program requirements in a timely manner.

 |Days||Months||Time in Placement|